pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/lass/README.md

 - If you fought the Gentleman, Thrash.
 The ranges are guaranteed
 - 18-22 HP: TB, then Thrash
 - Otherwise, just Thrash
-- If you get paralyzed use a heal on it, and if you get put to sleep heal if Absorb kills
+	- If you get paralyzed use a heal on it, if you get put to sleep heal if HP < 6

+After the fight:
 - Use one Repel [here](https://gunnermaniac.com/pokeworld?map=232#25/19)
 - Use another Repel [here](https://gunnermaniac.com/pokeworld?map=232#8/17)
 	- You can delay these 2 Repels up to ~10 tiles